cofenberg/unrimp/README.md

 <img src="https://github.com/cofenberg/unrimp/raw/master/Documentation/Screenshot2.jpg" width="640" height="360">

-Features
+General
 ======
-- General
 - C++ 17 and above, no legacy compiler support, compiled with wall warning level
 - Compact user-header for the rendering hardware interface (RHI)
 	- A single all in one header for ease-of-use and best possible compile times
 	- No need to links against the RHI library itself, load RHI implementations dynamically during runtime
 - Usage of [Amalgamated](https://blog.forrestthewoods.com/improving-open-source-with-amalgamation-cf293592c5f4)/[Unity](http://buffered.io/posts/the-magic-of-unity-builds/) builds for best possible compile times
 - Using [CMake](https://cmake.org/) for the build process
 - Using [Doxygen](http://www.doxygen.org) for code documentation
 - Lightweight RHI implementations
 	- Designed with [AZDO ("Almost Zero Driver Overhead")](https://de.slideshare.net/CassEveritt/approaching-zero-driver-overhead) in mind
 	- Implementations try to stick as best as possible close-to-the-metal and as a result are just a few KiB instead of MiB in memory size
 	- Implementations load the entry points of Vulkan, Direct3D, OpenGL and so on during runtime, meaning it's possible to react on system failures by e.g. dynamically switching to another RHI implementation
 - Support for static and shared build
 - RTTI and C++ exceptions are not used by RHI and renderer
 - Separation into RHI, renderer and toolkit for asset cooking
 	- RHI abstracts way the underlying API like Vulkan/OpenGL/DirectX
 	- Renderer designed with end-user and middleware-user in mind
 		- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
 		- Intended to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic renderer
 	- Toolkit designed with developer fast iterations in mind: Asset source flexibility, asset background compilation, hot-reloading
 - Interfaces for log, assert, memory allocator, graphics debugger, profiler and file so the user has the control over those things
 	- Standard implementations are provided
 	- Standard graphics debugger implementation using [RenderDoc](https://renderdoc.org/) is provided
 	- Standard profiler implementation using [Remotery](https://github.com/Celtoys/Remotery) is provided
 	- Standard file implementation using UTF-8 STD file streams as well as [PhysicsFS](https://icculus.org/physfs/) for shipping packed asset packages are provided
 - Cross-platform
 	- Microsoft Windows x86 and x64
 	- Currently unmaintained